-Over a 10-year period, from 2010 to 2019, both CLPCCD colleges faced a slightly declining headcount.
-In Fall 2010, the headcount was high following the recession.
+Over a 10-year period, from 2010 to 2019, both CLPCCD colleges faced slightly declining enrollment rates.
+In Fall 2010, the enrollment was higher following the recession.
 Since then, enrollment has ebbed and flowed.
 From Fall 2010 to Fall 2019, Chabot College experienced a drop in student headcount of 1,418 students, and Las Positas College saw a drop in headcount of 379 students during the same period.

 In addition to these fluctuations, the District faces another potential impact on enrollment due to the new state-adopted Student Centered Funding Formula (SCFF) recently introduced by the California Community Colleges Chancellor's Office (CCCCO).
-The new formula, which goes into effect for CLPCCD in 2024-2025, aggravates student inequity by not considering the high cost of living in the Bay Area, and putting our colleges at an operating budget disadvantage.
-The District has joined with the 14 other community college districts in the Bay Area to advocate for an adjusted SCFF to better reflect challenges faced by low-income students and the colleges serving them in high-cost areas.
+The new formula, which goes into effect for the District in 2024-2025, aggravates student inequities by not considering the high cost of living in the Bay Area and putting the CLPCCD colleges at an operating budget disadvantage.
+The District has joined with the 14 other community college Districts in the Bay Area to advocate for an adjusted SCFF to better consider challenges faced by low-income students and the colleges serving them in high-cost areas.